skeeto/skeeto.github.com/_posts/2016-06-13-Four-Ways-to-Compile-C-for-Windows.markdown

 announced any plans to support C99.
 They only care about C++, with C as a second class citizen.
 Since C++11 incorporated most of C99 and Microsoft supports C++11, Visual Studio 2015 **very nearly supports all of C99**, even more than Mingw-w64.
-The only thing missing as far as I can tell is variable length arrays (VLAs) and complex numbers, since these weren't accepted into C++.
+The only things missing as far as I can tell are variable length arrays (VLAs), complex numbers, and C99's array parameter declarators, since none of these were adopted by C++.
 Some C99 features are considered extensions (as they would be for C89), so you'll also get warnings about them, which can be disabled.

 The command line interface (option flags, intermediates, etc.) isn't quite reconcilable with the unix-like ecosystem (i.e. GCC, Clang), so